How Much Is an X-ray for Dogs? Stomach, Chest & More

 What Does a Normal Dog Lung X-ray Look Like?

-A dog’s respiratory system includes the small and large airways and lungs.
-A dog breathes air through their nose and mouth.
-The air travels through their trachea into the right or left bronchi, then into smaller areas called bronchioles in their lungs.
+Your dog’s respiratory system comprises the small and large airways, as well as the lungs, which enable them to breathe comfortably.
+A dog breathes air through their nose and mouth, and the air travels through their trachea into the right or left bronchi, then into smaller areas called bronchioles in their lungs.
 Small sacs called alveoli are at the end of the bronchioles.
-A dog’s respiratory system delivers oxygen into the blood throughout the body and removes carbon dioxide from the blood.
-Disease or infection can disrupt this oxygen flow and lead to serious illnesses.
+Your dog’s respiratory system delivers oxygen into the blood throughout the body and removes carbon dioxide from the blood.
+Disease or infection can disrupt this oxygen flow, leading to serious illnesses that require immediate attention.

 How Can Pet Insurance Help?

-Because X-rays and other medical costs can add up, pet insurance helps ease the burden of these costs.
-Odie Pet Insurance offsets the cost of injuries, illness, and preventative care for dogs.
+Because X-rays and other medical costs can add up quickly, especially with chronic conditions, pet insurance helps ease the burden of these costs and gives you peace of mind.
+Odie Pet Insurance offsets the cost of injuries, illness, and preventative care for dogs so you can focus on your furry friend’s recovery.
+Pet insurance can also help cover unexpected medical costs for your fur baby, giving you confidence as a pet parent that you can afford the care they need.

-Odie Pet Insurance covers X-rays in its comprehensive plan.
-If your pet needs a diagnostic X-ray, this portion of the cost or all of the costs may be covered, depending on your plan.
-One caveat is that Odie’s doesn’t cover pregnancy x-rays.
+Odie Pet Insurance covers X-rays in its comprehensive plan, which means less financial stress when your pet needs diagnostic imaging.
+If your pet requires a diagnostic X-ray, this portion of the cost, or all of the costs, may be covered, depending on your plan.
+One caveat is that Odie doesn’t cover pregnancy X-rays.

 What about the claims process for pet insurance?